 The University maintains a comprehensive student retention program under the Vice President for Student Engagement.
-The program assesses student retention at all levels, including the individual course, major, and degree.
+The program assesses student retention at all levels, including individual courses, majors, and degrees.
 During the semester and term, the University's Drop-Out Detective capability, within its Learning Management System (i.e., Canvas), provides an early alert at the course level to potential issues related to retention.
-Within the Office of Student Life, Academic Advisors monitor Drop-Out Detective and contact students who appear to have problems with their academic performance.
+Within the Office of Student Life, Academic Advisors monitor Drop-Out Detective and contact students who appear to be experiencing difficulties with their academic performance.
 The Academic Advisors work with each student to create a plan to remove any barriers to success.
 The Academic Advisors also work with the course instructors as needed to gain additional insight that may help correct the situation.